- Home

 Radiation therapy for skin cancer

-Radiation therapy uses a controlled dose of radiation to kill or damage cancer cells.
-It is used as the main treatment for basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs) that are not suitable to be removed surgically, for large areas, or for people not fit enough for surgery.
+Radiation therapy (also known as radiotherapy) uses radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
+It is used as the main treatment for basal cell carcinomas (BCCs) or squamous cell carcinomas (SCCs) that are not suitable to be removed surgically, for large areas, or for people not fit enough for surgery.
 Sometimes radiation therapy is also used after surgery to reduce the chance of the cancer coming back or spreading.

 Learn more about: